Surgeons Try Prescribing Fewer Opioids To Lower Addiction Risk

 Despite getting less medication, patients didn't report higher levels of pain, and they were no more likely than the previously studied patients to ask for prescription refills.
 They were also likely to actually use fewer pills.

-The takeaway: After surgery, patients are getting prescribed more opioids than necessary and doctors can reduce the amount without experiencing negative side effects.
+The takeaway: After surgery, patients are getting prescribed more opioids than necessary and doctors can reduce the amount without patients experiencing negative side effects.

 Within five months of the new guidelines taking effect at Michigan's University Hospital, surgeons reduced the volume of prescribed opioids by about 7,000 pills.
 It's now been a year since the change took effect, and the researchers estimate they have curbed prescriptions by about 15,000 pills, said Ryan Howard, a general surgery resident and the paper's lead author.